klust/SupercomputersForStarters/docs/4_Storage/4_03_Parallel_filesystems.md

 On PCs and many more regular file server file systems, each block on disk can be used for either metadata or data.
-(Well, in practice there will be a zone that is used exclusively for metadata but that zone is extended transparantly when needed.)
+(Well, in practice there will be a zone that is used exclusively for metadata but that zone is extended transparently when needed.)
 These file systems are very flexible and support small file sizes very well.
 But at the same time it is very difficult to ge very high bandwidth, as a file will be managed by a single storage server, so even with the fastest and most expensive storage attached to the storage servers, the single server would ultimately be a performance bottleneck.

-Larger supercomputers need a different kind of file system for highe performance, one where multiple servers can be used concurrently to access a single file.
+Larger supercomputers need a different kind of file system for higher performance, one where multiple servers can be used concurrently to access a single file.
 This is called a parallel file system.